stelzch/zotero.koplugin/README.md

 - Re-analyze local items will go through all the items in the local database and re-check which ones have supported attachments, are attachments themselves or are relevant annotations.
 Depending on your collection size this can take quite some time, but is still much faster then a full re-sync and does not need any internet connection.

-- Resync entire collection: only meant as a last resort as this will delete the complete local database and resynchronize everything from the zotero server.
+- Resync entire collection: only meant as a last resort as this will delete the complete local database and resynchronize everything from the Zotero server.

-- Re-scan the local storage to check for downloaded attachment files.
-Useful after resyncing the complete library, as this will loose info about local items in the database.

 ### Settings

 - Configure Zotero account: This needs to be configured before you can synchronise your Zotero library.
 Enter UserID (8 digit number) and the API key here.

 - Webdav settings: If you are using webdav use the 3 corresponding menu items to set the credentials, test them and enable support.

 ### About/Info